idaholab/moose-language-support/README.md

 ## Release Notes

+### 1.3.2
+Bugfix: the "Allow Test Objects" option was not respected and instead assumed to be always true.
+Fixed and defaulted to false.

+### 1.3.1
+Bugfix: Do not prompt for MOSOE language server when switching to terminal tabs etc.

 ### 1.3.0
 Revert back to older logic, which searches only parent directories, but includes `*-opt`, `*-oprof`, `*-dbg`, and `*-devel` executables.
 This should be much faster.
 Better error handling and more robust server restarts upon executable updates.